 Severely sick or immuno-compromised fish often die from Saprolegnia because the mold spores cause an aggressive and swift-moving infection.
 Mildly affected fish should recover well with prompt treatment and improved environmental conditions.

 How to Prevent Saprolegnia

-The best method of preventing Saprolegnia is to maintain your water quality and feed your fish a good diet.
-This is the best thing to promote their own immune function, which is the best deterrent of Saprolegnia.
+The best method of preventing Saprolegnia is to maintain your water quality and feed your fish a good diet to promote their natural immune function.
 Keep up with your maintenance regimen, keep debris vacuumed out of the gravel, and have a hospital tank ready to quarantine any potentially sick individuals.

 In addition, check to make sure your heater is functioning well at all times.
 A malfunctioning heater can cause temperature irregularity and potentially drastic drops in temperature that can encourage Saprolegnia.